pointfreeco/swift-composable-architecture/README.md

 ## Learn More

-The Composable Architecture was designed over the course of many episodes on [Point-Free][pointfreeco], a video series exploring functional programming and the Swift language, hosted by [Brandon Williams][mbrandonw] and [Stephen Celis][stephencelis].
+The Composable Architecture was designed over the course of many episodes on [Point-Free][pointfreeco], a video series exploring advanced programming topics in the Swift language, hosted by [Brandon Williams][mbrandonw] and [Stephen Celis][stephencelis].

 You can watch all of the episodes [here][tca-episode-collection], as well as a dedicated, [multipart